d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/03_build_initramfs.md

 bin/busybox --install sbin
 ```

-`--install` options instructs **busybox** to create utilities in `bin` and
+The `--install` option instructs **busybox** to create utilities in `bin` and
 `sbin` directories.

 # Compose init script

-Kernel executes init script as PID 1.
-This init process is responsible for
+Kernel executes init script as PID 1 process.
+This init process is responsible
-for bringing the rest of system up properly, and setting up necessary
+for bringing the rest of the system up properly and setting up necessary
 configurations.
-These setups include mounting filesystems, assign IP address
+These setups include mounting filesystems, assigning IP
-for Ethernet devices, etc.
+addresses for Ethernet devices, etc.

 ```bash
 cd $LDD_ROOT/initramfs